strapdata/elassandra/docs/elassandra/source/enterprise.rst

 License management
 ------------------

 Enterprise plugin require a valid license.
+When you start your first a node with the Enterprise plugin enabled, a 30 day license is generated with all feature enabled.
-You can request  for a free 30 days trail license or purchase a souscription including technical support for Elassandra.
+If you need more time to evaluate the product, you can request for a free another 30 days trail license or purchase a souscription including technical support for Elassandra.
 If your license expires, the enterprise plugin operates in a restricted mode until a valid license is installed.